 Step 1: Go to Zamzar’s conversion site

-There are all sorts of different conversion websites on the internet, but we like Zamzar’s trusty conversion tools.
-The best part of using an online tool is that it can be used from any computer or mobile device, anywhere in the world.
+There are all sorts of different conversion websites on the internet, but we like Zamzar’s trusty conversion tool, which has a clean interface and avoids annoying ads.
+The best part of using an online tool is that it can be used from any computer or mobile device, anywhere in the world (and won’t take up space on your computer).
 The only downside is that they tend to be a little limited in the amount of data you can convert at one time, which makes them difficult to use for larger PDF files.
 However, it’s incredibly straightforward.